-- In 2011, the United States produced 23.0 trillion cubic feet of natural gas,1 making it the world's largest natural gas producer.2 - In 2011, the United States produced 5.67 million barrels of oil, making it the world's third largest oil producer.3 - Proved conventional oil reserves worldwide more than doubled from 642 billion barrels in 1980 to more than 1.3 trillion barrels in 2009.4 - The United States is home to the richest oil shale deposits in the world-estimates are there are about 1 trillion barrels of recoverable oil in U.S. oil shale deposits, nearly four times that of Saudi Arabia's proved oil reserves.5 - The United States has 261 billion tons of coal in its proved coal reserves.
-These are the world's largest coal reserves and over 27 percent of the world's proved coal reserves.6
+- In 2012, the United States produced 25 trillion cubic feet of natural gas,1 making it the world's largest natural gas producer.2 - In 2012, the United States produced 6.5 million barrels of oil per day3, making it the world's third largest oil producer.
+It is projected to overtake Saudi Arabia as the world's leading oil producer by 2017 and become a net exporter of oil by 2030, according to the International Energy Agency.4 - Proved conventional oil reserves worldwide more than doubled from 642 billion barrels in 1980 to more than 1.473 trillion barrels in 2011.5 - The United States is home to the richest oil shale deposits in the world-estimates are there are about 1 trillion barrels of recoverable oil in U.S. oil shale deposits, nearly four times that of Saudi Arabia's proved oil reserves.6 - The United States has 261 billion tons of coal in its proved coal reserves.
+These are the world's largest coal reserves and over 27 percent of the world's proved coal reserves.7 - The United States produces nearly 1.1 billion short tons of coal a year, making it the world's second largest coal producer.8 China produces over 3.8 billion short tons a year and is the world's largest coal producer.

-- The United States produces nearly 1.1 billion short tons of coal a year, making it the world's second largest coal producer.7 China produces over 3.5 billion short tons a year. - The United States has 486 billion tons of coal in its demonstrated reserve base, enough domestic coal to use for the next 485 years at current rates of consumption.
-These estimates do not include Alaska's coal resources, which according to government estimates, are larger than those in the lower 48 states.8 - The federal government leases less than 3 percent of federal lands for oil and natural gas production-2.2 percent of federal offshore areas9 and less than 5.4 percent of federal onshore lands.10 - The world could hold more than 700 quadrillion (700,000 trillion) cubic feet of methane hydrates-more energy than all other fossil fuels combined.11
+- The United States has 485 billion tons of coal in its demonstrated reserve base, enough domestic coal to use for over 500 years at current rates of consumption.
+These estimates do not include Alaska's coal resources, which according to government estimates, are larger than those in the lower 48 states.9 - Due to hydrualic fracturing technology, our production of domestic oil and natural gas has increased, and has decreased our need for imports.
+In fact, net energy imports (energy imports of all fuels minus energy exports of all fuels) into the United States has declined by 50 percent between its high in 2005 and 2012.10 - Out of the roughly 635-640 million acres of federal lands onshore11, only 37,792,212 acres are leased by the federal government for oil and natural gas production12-less than 6 percent.
+Out of the roughly 1.7 billion acres offshore, only 35,751,656 acres are leased for oil and natural gas production-about 2.1 percent.13 - The world could hold more than 700 quadrillion (700,000 trillion) cubic feet of methane hydrates-more energy than all other fossil fuels combined.14